javierromancsa/skill-02-github/index.md

 - GitHub Actions, CI/CD pipelines

 ### 🌮 Fun Fact
-I once built a cloud-native app that predicted taco truck locations in San Antonio using weather data and social media trends.
+I once built a cloud-native app that predicted breakfast tacos locations in San Antonio using weather data and social media trends.
 It wasn’t just useful—it was delicious.

 ---